rishabh154114-eng/Led-control-using-Arduino/README.md

-# Led-control-using-Arduino
+Name :Rishabh srivatsav</br>
-Name :Rishabh srivatsav
+Reg No : 25001966 </br>
-Reg No : 25001966
+Ex 1 # Led-control-using-Arduino
 ## AIM
 To design and implement a system for LED control using an Arduino microcontroller and a push button.